-1 These factors contribute to a heavy demand for affordable housing in the City that the private 2 market cannot meet.
-Each year the number of market rate units that are affordable to low income 3 households is reduced by rising market rate rents and sales prices.
-The number of households 4 benefiting from rental assistance programs is far below the need established by the 2000 Census.
-5 Because the shortage of affordable housing in the City can be expected to continue for many years, it is 6 necessary to maintain the affordability of the housing units constructed by housing developers under 7 this Program.
+These factors contribute to a neavy demand for anordable housing in the City that the private market cannot meet.
+Each year the number of market rate units that are affordable to low income households is reduced by rising market rate rents and sales prices.
+The number of households benefiting from rental assistance programs is far below the need established by the 2000 Census.
+Because the shortage of affordable housing in the City can be expected to continue for many years, it is necessary to maintain the affordability of the housing units constructed by housing developers under this Program.
 The 2004 Housing Element of the General Plan recognizes this need.
-Objective 1 of the 8 Housing Element is to provide new housing, especially permanently affordable housing, in appropriate 9 locations which meets identified housing needs and takes into account the demand for affordable 10 housing created by employment demand.
-Objective 6 is to protect the affordability of existing housing, 11 and to ensure that housing developed to be affordable be kept affordable for 50 - 75 year terms, or 12 even longer if possible.
-13 In 2004 the National Housing Conference issued a survey entitled "Inclusionary Zoning: The 14 California Experience."
-The survey found that as of March 2003, there were 107 cities and counties 15 using inclusionary housing in California, one-fifth of all localities in the state.
-Overall, the 16 inclusionary requirements were generating large numbers of affordable units.
-Only six percent of 17 jurisdictions reported voluntary programs, and the voluntary nature appears to compromise the local 18 ability to guarantee affordable housing production.
-While there was a wide range in the affordability 19 percentage-requirements for inclusionary housing, the average requirement for affordability in rental 20 developments is 13%.
-Approximately half of all jurisdictions require at least 15% to be affordable, and 21 one-quarter require 20% or more to be affordable.
-22 5.
-Development of new market-rate housing makes it possible for new residents to move to 23 the City.
-These new residents place demands on services provided by both public and private sectors.
-24 Some of the public and private sector employees needed to meet the needs of the new residents earn incomes only adequate to pay for affordable housing.
-Because affordable housing is in short supply within the City, such employees may be forced to live in less than adequate housing within the City, pay a disproportionate share of their incomes to live in adequate housing within the City, or commute everincreasing distances to their jobs from housing located outside the City.
-These circumstances harm the City's ability to attain goals articulated in the City's General Plan and place strains on the City's ability to accept and service new market-rate housing development.
+Objective 1 of the Housing Element is to provide new housing, especially permanently affordable housing, in appropriate locations which meets identified housing needs and takes into account the demand for affordable housing created by employment demand.
+Objective 6 is to protect the affordability of existing housing, and to ensure that housing developed to be affordable be kept affordable for 50 75 year terms, or even longer if possible.
+In 2004 the National Housing Conference issued a survey entitled "Inclusionary Zoning: The California Experience."
+The survey found that as of March 2003, there were 107 cities and counties using inclusionary housing in California, one-fifth of all localities in the state.
+Overall, the inclusionary requirements were generating large numbers of affordable units.
+Only six percent of jurisdictions reported voluntary programs, and the voluntary nature appears to compromise the local ability to guarantee affordable housing production.
+While there was a wide range in the affordability percentage-requirements for inclusionary housing, the average requirement for affordability in rental developments is 13%.
+Approximately half of all jurisdictions require at least 15% to be affordable, and one-quarter require 20% or more to be affordable.